Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Tool_Distribution_Board.md

 * Four 4-pin JST PA connectors to extend the CAN-FD bus in a daisy chain.
 * Four 2-pin JST PA connectors to add devices on stubs
 * Two RJ11 connectors for CAN bus in/out to connect to Duet 3 main board and expansion boards.
+* Two 2-Pin JST PA connectors as alternative ports for CAN bus in/out
 * CAN bus termination jumper pins.

 The Duet 3 Tool Distribution Board v1.0 is supplied with: